depinwhite/ml-mipt-basic/README.md

 # ml-mipt-basic
- Some homework from the [ml basic](https://github.com/girafe-ai/ml-mipt/tree/21f_basic) track that I took in the fall of 2021.
+ The most interesting tasks from the [ml basic](https://github.com/girafe-ai/ml-mipt/tree/21f_basic) track that I took in the fall of 2021.

 | Title               | Topic                                                                  |
 | --------------------|:----------------------------------------------------------------------:|